Advantages and Disadvantages of an HOA

 Each family and individual will have varying opinions about the home they wish to own.
 The only way to see if a home under the leadership of an HOA is right for you is to take the time to investigate the rules and see how they compare to how you wish to live your life.

-About the author: This article on “Advantages and Disadvantages of an HOA” was written by Luke Skar of MadisonMortgageGuys.com.
-As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generating new leads from his website.
+About the author: This article on “Pros and Cons of Living in a Community Association” was written by Luke Skar of MadisonMortgageGuys.com.
+As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generate new leads from his website.

 We provide award-winning customer service to clients who need to purchase a home or refinance an existing mortgage.